In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

 Medical Devices - If a medical device doesn't do what's promised the purchaser may chargeback the transaction.

-Membership Organizations - This is another instance of where the transactions don’t have any tangible product and are easily charged back to the merchant account.
+Membership Organizations - This is another instance of where the credit and debit transactions don’t have any tangible product and are easily charged back to the merchant account.